opensourceregistry/.github/profile/README.md

-# Welcome to OpenSource Registry
+# Welcome to the OpenSource Registry

 ## Support the Open-Source Community